revodatanl/assessment-rent-airbnb/README.md

 ## Review

 Once you have completed this project, we will review it together.
 We are paying special attention to what you did or how you approached the pipeline logic and the challenges you addressed when issues arose.
 With the data provided, we expect some challenges, so we encourage creative workarounds and proactive measures.

 As a note on using AI tools (ChatGPT, Copilot, etc.), we encourage you to use these tools to enhance your productivity.
 However, please remember that you are 100% responsible for the code you submit.
 You need to be able to explain how the code works and discuss the pros and cons of your implementations.

-Please do **not** use AI assistants in any way during the application process.
+Please do **not** use AI assistants in any way during the interview process.
 We want to assess your technical skills, problem-solving abilities, and communication skills.
 Additionally, we want to evaluate your ability to clearly and concisely explain your thoughts.

 **Good luck, and see you on the other side!**